1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-How often do I need a follow-up colonoscopy after polyp removal?
+Often, I require a follow-up colonoscopy after the procedure of polyp removal?

-If you have a strong family history of colon cancer or polyps, genetic counseling and testing can help identify inherited syndromes and guide your screening plan.
+In the event of a good family history of colon cancer or polyps, genetic counseling and testing may be employed to predict inherited syndromes and utilize this information in nursing in the formation of your screening plan.

-Can I return to work the day after a colonoscopy?
+Can one go back to work a day following a colonoscopy?

-Do I need a doctor's referral for a colonoscopy at GastroDoxs?
+Do I need the medical referral of colonoscopy at GastroDoxs?

 Related Blogs